HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 journal Medicine & Science in Sports & Exercise found that people who reached that level of exercise had higher levels

-This study concluded that dental extractions may be safely performed in patients receiving single or dual antiplatelet therapy when appropriate local hemostatic
+of vitamin D and good cholesterol and lower levels of markers for diabetes.
+USA TODAY Don't interrupt antiplatelet treatment This study concluded that dental extractions may be safely performed in patients receiving single or dual antiplatelet therapy when appropriate local hemostatic

 measures are taken, thereby averting the thrombotic risk of temporary antiplatelet discontinuation.
-The American Journal of Cardiology
+The American Journal of Cardiology Who's the winner in fighting diabetes?
+In the fight to prevent diabetes, diet may win out.
+These

 authors examined the combined and independent effects of dietary weight-loss and exercise.
 Authors found that women

 who lost weight by cutting fat and calorie intake, with or without exercise, had significantly improved insulin resistance.
-American Journal of Preventive Medicine
+American Journal of Preventive Medicine Antioxidants may cut risk of breast cancer recurrence, study finds In a study of 2,264 U.S. women diagnosed with early-stage breast cancer, those who

 took supplements of vitamin C or vitamin E at least six days a week had a lower risk of cancer